victorqribeiro/rpiapi/README.md

 ### rpiapi/mode/{pin_number} - [GET]

-The read endpoint will return the current mode of the pin.
+The read endpoint will return the current **mode** of the pin of an error message.
 The values might be:
 GPIO.IN,
 GPIO.OUT,
 GPIO.SPI,